-Direct Line also promote their partnership with Ovo and Co Charger, including offers that give electric car insurance customers access to 100% renewable energy and public charging points.
-Direct Line are ahead of the curve when it comes to their electric vehicle strategy, ultimately giving them a competitive advantage in the sector.
+Direct Line also promotes its partnership with Ovo and Co Charger, including offers that give electric car insurance customers access to 100% renewable energy and public charging points.
+Direct Line is ahead of the curve when it comes to its electric vehicle strategy, ultimately giving them a competitive advantage in the sector.

-A key insight that this competitor analysis uncovered is that Direct Line are more likely to speak about offers throughout website copy.
-Words such as bundle, discounts, free, refund, exclusive deals and moneyback appear 30.7x more on their site, suggesting that Direct Line want to position themselves as an insurance brand with promotions that you won’t find anywhere else.
+A key insight that this competitor analysis of car insurance brands uncovered is that Direct Line is more likely to speak about offers throughout website copy.
+Words such as bundle, discounts, free, refund, exclusive deals and moneyback appear 30.7x more on their site, suggesting that Direct Line wants to position itself as an insurance brand with promotions that you won’t find anywhere else.

 Budget car insurance

 Consumers looking to buy car insurance often go for the cheapest option.
-When we compare the competitor websites of these three car insurance brands, we can see that Hastings Direct are infinitely more likely to speak about budget car insurance.
-In a bid to appeal to the consumer, Hastings Direct give their audience tips on how to get cheaper car insurance and emphasise their great prices.
-By adopting this language, not only do Hastings Direct attract the financially cautious consumer, but their content has a far friendlier and more informal tone than competitors.
+When we compare the competitor websites of these three car insurance brands, we can see that Hastings Direct is infinitely more likely to speak about budget car insurance.
+In a bid to appeal to the consumer, Hastings Direct gives its audience tips on how to get cheaper car insurance and emphasize their great prices.
+By adopting this language, not only does Hastings Direct attract the financially cautious consumer, but its content has a far friendlier and more informal tone than competitors.

-Creating an authoritative and credible image can help brands stand out from their competitors, which is certainly the case for Admiral.
-We found that Admiral are 6.8x more likely to refer to their credentials throughout their website.
-Phrases such as voted best car and five-star rating indicate that Admiral are trying to build trust in their audiences.
+Creating an authoritative and credible image can help car insurance brands stand out from their competitors, which is certainly the case for Admiral.
+We found that Admiral is 6.8x more likely to refer to its credentials throughout their website.
+Phrases such as voted best car and five-star rating indicate that Admiral is trying to build trust in their audiences.
 This can be further substantiated by the use of superlatives, such as best, highest and easiest.

-Similarly, we found that Admiral are 13.2x more likely to use the word reasons throughout their website copy.
-By clearly spelling out the reasons to choose Admiral over any other insurer, the car insurance brand offer consumers an easier way to make their decision.
-This again creates an authoritative tone of voice, aimed to instil trust in the target audience.
+Similarly, we found that Admiral is 13.2x more likely to use the word reasons throughout their website copy.
+By clearly spelling out the reasons to choose Admiral over any other insurer, the car insurance brand offers consumers an easier way to make their decision.
+This again creates an authoritative tone of voice, aimed to instill trust in the target audience.

-The results clearly show that each brand has a distinct tone and focus, suggesting carefully tailored marketing strategies.
+The results clearly show that each of the car insurance brands has a distinct tone and focus, suggesting carefully tailored marketing strategies.
 Direct Line deploys a promotion strategy and aligns itself with the sustainability movement.
 Hastings Direct focuses on specific car insurance types and low prices in a friendly manner.
 Whereas Admiral uses statistics to create credibility and inspire confidence in consumers.

 Using Relative Insight gives you the ability to quickly understand how your competitors approach language, tone and position in relation to your own brand or product.
 The platform reveals actionable competitor insights which can inform brand strategy, SEO and marketing direction – helping to spot opportunities for content creation and brand differentiation.